inakianduaga/scala-play-car-advert/README.md

 ## Interacting with production app

 Use the [Swagger UI official-hosted client](http://petstore.swagger.io/?url=http://scala-play-car-advert.herokuapp.com/swagger/car/adverts/spec.yml) to test the Rest application in production.
+[This is the Swagger specification](./public/swagger/carAdverts.yml) of the REST API used by the client

 ## Local Setup